ClaireRutkoske/lang/README.md

 # plang

-plang is an object that simply swaps defined content in innerHTML once a lang is set.
+plang is an app that simply swaps defined content once a lang is set.